-Overall, from all examined datasets, 1478 outliers were detected by both methods (i.e., gINLAnd and PCAdapt, available upon request).
-Forty-nine out of 54 environmental variables used in this study correlated with at least one SNP and up to 156 (see Table S4).
-The five variables that were not correlated with any of the SNPs in any of the datasets were: bathymetry, biogeo01, biogeo13, fishing_ef and Berline’s regionalization.
+Overall, from all examined datasets and all employed methods (i.e., gINLAnd, RDA and PCAdapt), 1607 SNPs were highlighted as potential outliers .
+Fifty out of 54 environmental variables used in this study correlated with at least one SNP and up to 156 (see Table S4).
+Four variables that did not correlate with any of the SNPs in any of the datasets were: bathymetry, biogeo01, biogeo13, and Berline’s regionalization.
 The sst_tr19 variable was the only one correlated with SNPs in all four studied datasets.

-Eight variables correlated with SNPs in all datasets except the one comparing northern vs southern sites.
+Regarding gINLAnd results, eight variables correlated with SNPs in all datasets except the one comparing northern vs southern sites.
 Those variables are related to currents (Currents, surcurrent), and nutrients (nitrate, bphosphate, bo2utilize, bo2dissolv, parmean, bo_pH).
 The variables shared among the dataset that contained all samples and MED dataset were mostly related to temperature (tot_impact, sst_tr26, sst_max_sl, sst_tr12, sst_min_sl), as well as salinity (salinity), Reygondeaus’ epipelagic biogeochemical regions and FrontiersS.
 Water column temperature (btemp) was a shared environmental variable among MED and ATL dataset though none of the correlated SNPs were in common.

-There were variables exclusively highlighted in particular datasets.
+Some variables were exclusively highlighted in particular datasets when gINLAnd was used.
 For the dataset including all samples those were mostly related to temperature (sst_m_slwi, sst_m_sl, biogeo17, biogeo16, biogeo15, biogeo14), biology (PLD_60, Mesopelag and Bathypelag, EcoReg), climatology (Raw_CluCli, ClusterCli), salinity (biogeo10, biogeo08), primary productivity (primpod) and nutrients (calcite).
+When RDA was conducted with all samples, two environmental variables, not indicated for the same dataset by gINLAnd, were highlighted i.e. fishing effort (fishing_ef) and plan curvature (biogeo03).
+For the MED dataset RDA environmental variables overlapped with those indicated by gINLAnd.
 ATL dataset exclusively contained topography related variables (biogeo02, biogeo03, biogeo06, biogeo05, biogeo07, biogeo04) as well as two variables related to salinity (biogeo12, biogeo11).
 Finally, the dataset comparing northern vs southern sites exclusively correlated with SSS of the freshest month (biogeo09).

+Population structure analyses on only gINLAnd and PCAdapt common outliers (n=196) estimated K = 2 clusters and allocated the samples to the MED and ATL clusters as with the complete loci dataset.
+On the contrary, when using only the neutral set of loci i.e. 3,002 loci (deducting 1,607 outliers from the total 4,609 loci), no signal of population structure was detected.

 Functional Annotation

-Functional annotation analyses of the 1478 outlier loci highlighted in any of the datasets by both employed approaches revealed that a total of 440 ddRAD loci are located within 429 coding genes (the top hit per gene obtained is given in Table S5).
-GO terms were retrieved for 416 of these genes, revealing as top GO terms the ‘cell binding’, ‘biological regulation’, ‘metabolic regulation’ and other functional categories (Figure 8).
+Functional annotation analyses of the 196 outlier loci highlighted in any of the datasets by gINLAnd and PCAdapt approaches revealed that 156 are located within scaffolds that contain predicted genes.
+Few of them (i.e. 12) were found within genic regions while for the rest the closest gene was identified (top blast hit per gene is given in Table S5).
+GO terms were retrieved for 140 of these genes (Figure S1).

-The most frequent processes were cellular process, metabolism, biological regulation and response to stimulus.
-Of particular interest are some outlier loci that were associated with endoplasmin, one of the main heat shock proteins, Zona pellucida sperm-binding protein 3, the oocytes mediator for sperm binding, bone morphogenetic protein receptor gene type 1B (BMPR-1B) and glutaminase, an enzyme with known role in nitrogen metabolism.
+The most frequent terms on the ‘Biological Process’ category were ‘cellular process’, ’metabolic process’, ‘biological regulation’, ‘regulation of biological process’ and ’signaling’.
+Out of the five outlier loci in common through all approaches, four were found in scaffolds with genes in their vicinity.
+Those were: Heterogeneous nuclear ribonucleoprotein A1 (hnRNP A1), G protein-activated inward rectifier potassium channel 2 (GIRK-2), Myosin regulatory light chain 2, ventricular/cardiac muscle isoform (MLC-2) and Transmembrane protein 178B.

 Discussion